fyne-io/docs.fyne.io/content/docs/explore/widgets.md

 [Clip](/api/container/clip) is a container that shows only a portion of the Content, as defined by the size of the clip.

 {{% widget name="clip" %}}

+### DocTabs

+[DocTabs](/api/container/doctabs) widget allows managing multiple open files, users can close these tabs and open new ones (if your code supports that).
+Each item is represented by a tab at the top of the widget that will also include a close button.
+Other edges can be specified by setting the `TabLocation` field.

+{{% widget name="doctabs" %}}

 ### Navigation